davidrbourke/DVA-C02/Lambda.md

 ## Lambda - Event Source Mapping

+Some sources cannot invoke the Lambda directly, so Event Source Mapping is used.
+This is when the Event Source Mapping is setup to poll the source for items, and trigger the Lambda.
+Example would be using SQS, SQS cannot trigger the Lambda, so Event Source Mapping polls the SQS Queue for messages, on finding messages, it triggers the Lambda, passing the messages into the Lambda.

 - Used when records need to be **polled** from the source
 - Lambda invoked **synchronously**
 - Uses with services: